hammurabi-mendes/zk-rollup/README.md

 This application is an example of a simple ZK-rollup application for Ethereum meant to help learner-practitioners of zero-knowledge applications.
 We use the [Circom](https://docs.circom.io/circom-language/signals/) and [SnarkJS](https://github.com/iden3/snarkjs).

-The main goal here is to document the implementation with a **clean, well-organized code**, making the topic more accessible to beginners.
+ **DO NOT USE IT IN PRODUCTION**: the main goal here is to document the implementation with a **clean, well-organized code, meant for learning**, making the topic more **accessible to beginners**.
 In addition, the [scripts](scripts) subdirectory has useful scripts for the ZK-proof pipeline in Javascript (we only use two of them, but other useful tools are provided).
+If you need anything in production, do not use this code and do not "roll your own crypto": find another implementation, one that has been instead subject to auditing and written specifically for that purpose.

 ***NOTE***: I also published a meant-to-be-learned Javascript project for threshold signatures, blind signatures, ring signatures, KZG polynomial commitments, verifiable random functions (VRFs), etc in "[Learning Cryptography with Javascript](https://github.com/hammurabi-mendes/learn-crypto-javascript)".